bitplane/bitplane.net/log/2025/01/uh-halp-data/index.md

 * Some output ANSI escape sequences to stdout, so if you're teeing logs to your terminal it'll end up reconfigured to not work with `\n` and turn echoing off or whatever.
-* Some piss out a billion lines of noise to stdout, which fills your disk.
+* Some piss out a billion lines of noise to stdout.
+No space left on device.
-* Some create files in the working directory, because they're more important than anything else you might happen to be doing.
+* Some create files in the working directory.
+They must be VERY IMPORTANT COMMANDS, far more important than you or anything you might happen to be doing.
 * Some send their `--help` text to stderr because that's what the framework they're using does by default, and so they do too.
+Which is kinda fair, I guess.
-* Some have undocumented dependencies.
+* Some have undocumented dependencies, so you need to install packages that aren't listed.
+Or maybe because I didn't install recommended packages and recommended actually meant mandatory.

 So I create a separate dir for each program.
 I run it on a 1 second timeout and kill the thing if it takes too long.
 Then run it with `-h` if it failed.
 And